vishalGUPTA-vg/superchat/README.md

 # DEVGRAM
 ## About Project
-This project is a Chat app with the user Authentication somewhat clone of instagram and currently contain few features of it like uploading Pictures.
+This project is a Chat app with the user Authentication kind of a Group Chat Room Currently.
 Web-App Link-: https://dev-chats.netlify.app
 Source Code-: https://github.com/devang-stack/superchat
 ## Technoligies and Tool's